anentropic/experiments-coreml-ane-distilbert/README.md

 Performing inference...
 Inferred in 4.71ms
 ```

+(My macbook air is a 1st gen M1, 16GB RAM)

 The inference time seems to be highly variable.
 The first inference can take 100-300ms, but it gets much faster (single digits ms) if you make rapid-fire requests.
 I am guessing perhaps it needs constant activity to have all the code/data primed in memory (cache?) in some way, and a short idle is enough for it to need reloading.
 This is distinct from the ~5 seconds needed to load and initialise the CoreML model itself and the tokenizer.